Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - Select a specific AI character (or select "All AI Characters" to set the default value)
 - A "Hide Equipment" toggle option for that AI character will be displayed in the target settings area
 - Each AI character has an independent hide equipment setting, and you can also set a default value for "All AI Characters"
+- **Configuration Selection Logic**: Audio, equipment hiding, and other settings will select configuration based on the actually used model
+  - If an AI character uses its own model configuration (a model is individually configured for that AI character in `UsingModel.json`), it will use that AI character's settings
-- When an AI character does not have an individual configuration, it will use the default value for "All AI Characters"
+  - If an AI character uses the fallback model (`*`, i.e., the default model for "All AI Characters"), it will use `*` settings
 - Configuration will be automatically saved to `HideEquipmentConfig.json`

 ### Notes